james-sciortino/ise-teams-bot/ise-readme.md

 ### [Assign ANC Policy to an Endpoint](https://developer.cisco.com/docs/identity-services-engine/2.7/#!anc-endpoint/api-reference)

 #### Function
-* Assign an ANC policy to an endpoint for quarantine.
+* Assign an endpoint to an ANC Quarantine policy.
 #### Purpose
-* The only method to quarantine an endpoint.
+* Quarantine an endpoint with an appropriate ANC policy for restricted access.
 #### Headers
 * Content-Type: application/json
 * Accept: application/json